-Diana Malan, associate professor of music and theatre, and Chair of the department of theatre, music and dance, has been at Missouri Valley College for more than 25 years.
-During those years she has served the college in a variety of positions.
-Prior to accepting a full time teaching position, she served as the director of career planning and placement and was also the college registrar for eight years.
-Throughout the years, she has been active on numerous college committees, as well as being selected as a faculty representative to the board of trustees for two different terms.
-Malan earned a B.S. degree in speech and theatre and music education from Missouri Valley College, and an M.A. in theatre from Lindenwood University.
+Diana Malan, Adjunct Instructor of Vocal Music, and former Chair of the Division of Fine Arts, has been at Missouri Valley College for over thirty years.
+She retired from full teaching in May 2016 and now serves the music department in an adjunct teaching capacity.
+Over her years at Valley she served the college in a variety of positions.
+Prior to accepting a full time teaching position, she served as the Director for Career Planning and Placement and was also the College Registrar for eight years.
+Throughout the years she has been active on numerous college committees as well as being selected as a faculty representative to the Board for two different terms.
+Diana earned a BS degree in Speech and Theatre and Music Education from Missouri Valley College, and an MA in Theatre from Lindenwood University.

-Malan is the director of the MVC Choirs, has been involved in more than 80 MVC theatrical productions (both as director and musical director), teaches courses for both music and theatre, and has served as the faculty sponsor for Alpha Psi Omega.
+Diana presently serves as the Director for the Valley Connection Show Choir and works with applied voice students.
+During her full time teaching years she was involved in over 70 MVC theatrical productions (both as Director and Musical Director), taught courses for both music and theatre, and served as the faculty sponsor for Alpha Psi Omega.
 Her vocal groups have been selected to perform at Disneyworld and Universal Studios.
-They have also performed at locations in Chicago, Dallas, Kansas City, St. Louis, Nassau Bahamas and on the Carnival Cruise Line.
-In 2008, eight of her vocal students were selected to participate with the College Honor Choir for the ACDA convention held in Kansas City.
-She has also had students selected to participate in the College Honor Choirs for MMEA.
+They have also performed at locations in Chicago, Dallas, Kansas City, St Louis, Nassau Bahamas and on the Carnival Cruise Line.
+Her vocal students have been selected to participate with the College Honor Choirs for the ACDA convention in Kansas City and at Missouri Music Educators conferences.

-Diana is a member of Alpha Psi Omega, Alpha Sigma Tau (Senior Scholastic Honor Society), MENC, and ACDA (American Choral Directors Association).
-She was been recognized four times in Who's Who Among America's Teachers, was honored with the John McCallum Excellence in Teaching Award, the Governor's Excellence in Teaching Award, and the Missouri Valley College Women's Hall of Fame Outstanding Woman award.
-She also received a Kennedy Center American College Theatre Festival Meritorious Achievement Award for Musical Director of Pippin.
+Diana is a member of Alpha Psi Omega, Alpha Sigma Tau (Senior Scholastic Honor Society), NAFME and ACDA (American Choral Directors Association).
+She has been recognized in Who's Who Among America's Teachers, was honored with the John McCallum Excellence in Teaching Award, the Governor's Excellence in Teaching Award, the Missouri Valley College Women's Hall of Fame Outstanding Woman award and honored with the MVC Outstanding Alumni Award.
+She also received a Kennedy Center American College Theatre Festival Meritorious Achievement Award for Musical Direction for Pippin.